The Future of Hybrid Working - Strategies & Solutions | Gamma

 While in the early stages of the pandemic organisations had to accept risks in order to keep operations going, this can’t be the case anymore.

 As hybrid working is now the norm, rather than the exception, companies need to standardise processes and employ technologies that reduce long-term risk.

 The first issue to address is the lack of security of many home networks and personal devices.
-As people began starting from home and often using the same device for their personal and professional tasks, IT teams lost visibility of their network security.
+As people began working from home and often using the same device for their personal and professional tasks, IT teams lost visibility of their network security.

 Secured, enterprise-grade collaboration tools

 While cybersecurity priorities will differ from industry to industry, hybrid working has made the case for the deployment of secured, enterprise-grade collaboration tools.

 The many consumer-grade free tools that became available at the beginning of the pandemic are the ideal gateway for cyberattacks and security issues.

 The truth of the matter is that over the past few years we have blindly opened any link that would supposedly lead us to a video meeting, opening the door to a multitude of risks; we have ignored the lack of security of our calls; we have chosen whichever solution was easier to employ, without worrying about the consequence.

 It’s now time to change this attitude towards a cybersecurity-first approach.